chevah/geck/content/testing.rst

 In some cases, especially when testing code for failures, it is very hard to setup the external system to raise a certain failure condition.
 For example we have the code which handles a socket which can raise a timeout error.
-Timeout errors are complicated since they requite a certain amount of time to pass before they appear and this can slow down the whole tests.
+Timeout errors are complicated since they require a certain amount of time to pass before they appear and this can slow down the whole tests.